ember-nexus/api/docs/api-endpoints/element/get-children.md

 <!-- div:left-panel -->

 Returns all children of the specified node.
-Returned data is paginated and each page contains all relations between the parent and the returned children.
+Returned data is paginated, and each page contains all relations between the parent and the returned children.

 ## Request Example